-- (f) Except as follows, any person is exempt from the requirements for a license set forth in this Section provided that such person receives, possesses, uses, transfers, owns or acquires capsules containing approximately one microcurie (37kBq) Carbon-14 urea each for "in-vivo" diagnostic use for humans: - (1) Any person who desires to use the capsules for research involving human subjects shall apply for and receive a specific license from the agency; and - (2) Any person who desires to manufacture, prepare, process, produce, package, repackage, or transfer for commercial distribution such capsules shall apply for and receive a specific license from the U.S. Nuclear Regulatory Commission. - (g) Nothing in this Rule relieves persons from complying with applicable FDA and other federal regulations, and North Carolina requirements governing the receipt, administration, and use of drugs.
+(f) Except as follows, any person is exempt from the requirements for a license set forth in this Section provided that such person receives, possesses, uses, transfers, owns or acquires capsules containing approximately one microcurie (37kBq) Carbon-14 urea each for "in-vivo" diagnostic use for humans:

+- (1) Any person who desires to use the capsules for research involving human subjects shall apply for and receive a specific license from the agency; and - (2) Any person who desires to manufacture, prepare, process, produce, package, repackage, or transfer for commercial distribution such capsules shall apply for and receive a specific license from the U.S. Nuclear Regulatory Commission.

+(g) Nothing in this Rule relieves persons from complying with applicable FDA and other federal regulations, and North Carolina requirements governing the receipt, administration, and use of drugs.

 History Note: Authority G.S.
-104E-7; 104E-10(b); 104E-20; 10 CFR 30.15; 10 CFR 30.19; 10 CFR 30.20;

-Amended Eff.
-October 1, 2013; April 1, 1999; June 1, 1993; October 1, 1982; September 1, 1981.
+104E-7; 104E-10(b); 104E-20; 10 CFR 30.15; 10 CFR 30.19; 10 CFR 30.20; Eff.
+February 1, 1980; Amended Eff.
+October 1, 2013; April 1, 1999; June 1, 1993; October 1, 1982; September 1, 1981; Transferred and Recodified from 15A NCAC 11.0305 Eff.
+February 1, 2015.

-15A NCAC 11 .0306 TYPES OF LICENSES: GENERAL AND SPECIFIC
+10A NCAC 15.0306 TYPES OF LICENSES: GENERAL AND SPECIFIC

-- (a) General licenses provided in this Section are effective without the filing of applications with the agency or the issuance of licensing documents to the general licensee, although registration with the agency may be required by the particular general license.
-The general license is subject to all other applicable rules in this Chapter and any limitations contained in a general license document, if issued. - (b) Specific licenses require the submission of an application to the agency and the issuance of a licensing document by the agency.
+(a) General licenses provided in this Section are effective without the filing of applications with the agency or the issuance of licensing documents to the general licensee, although registration with the agency may be required by the particular general license.
+The general license is subject to all other applicable rules in this Chapter and any limitations contained in a general license document, if issued.

+(b) Specific licenses require the submission of an application to the agency and the issuance of a licensing document by the agency.
 The licensee is subject to all applicable rules of this Chapter as well as any limitations and requirements specified in the licensing document.